semasuka/blog/_posts/2019-07-21-numpy-crash-course.md

 #### Full

 The same way we did with zeros and ones, we can generate an array of any number using the full method.
-This time we use two parameters, the first parameter is how many times we want to generate the number, and the second parameter is the actual number.
+This time we use two arguments, the first argument is how many times we want to generate the number, and the second argument is the actual number.

 ```python